 We hope our step-by-step guide to getting your Virginia real estate license has you excited to start your new career.
 At The Close, we’re committed to providing actionable strategies for every stage of your career.

 To get articles directly to your inbox, subscribe to our newsletter.
-When you’re ready to upgrade your skills, check out The Close Pro.
-Lastly, don’t forget to join our Facebook Mastermind Group to get tips from seasoned agents about starting your real estate career.
+And don’t forget to join our Facebook Mastermind Group to get tips from seasoned agents about starting your real estate career.